 Tapas is an important part of a yogi’s lifestyle and practice.
 When I first learned about Tapas, I became very committed to several such practices.
 I kept a Tapas journal, and tracked my daily commitment.
 With time, many simple practices, like drinking two full glasses of water before breakfast in the morning, became part of my lifestyle.
 I do not need to track these practices anymore as I used to.
 I do them naturally like brushing teeth.
 However, from time to time, I still set up a Tapas practice that challenges me.

-A couple of years ago, I read a book about the Iceman10, a man named Wim Hof, famous for controlling his body temperature at will.
+A couple of years ago, I read a book about a man called the Iceman, a Dutch fellow, famous for controlling his body temperature at will.
 Apparently, he has been monitored by scientists in ice-cold water tanks, where he manages not only to maintain his normal body temperature but increase it after 15-20 minutes of being submerged.
 He has also run a marathon above the Arctic Circle wearing only shorts.
 And similarly, he hiked Mount Everest.

 What piqued my interest was his control of the body through his will.
 His story reminded me of the Himalayan yogis and Tibetan monks living in cold harsh conditions at high altitudes.
 Many of them do not wear much clothing.
 There are well-documented cases of monks and yogis controlling their body temperature at will by the use of certain breathing and visualization techniques.
 The tales of Tibetan monks were common – sitting naked in the snow on windy mountains with wet sheets on their shoulders, and drying those wet sheets with their body heat, steam rising off their bodies.